-(Scotland) Act 2014 were not commenced', and 'As announced by the attempting to move forward this matter without legislative support and by shifting the burden for making difficult judgements about information sharing onto schools, teachers and others who work with children and young people: this is wholly unacceptable.
+Court, proposals around information sharing breached the right to privacy matter without legislative support and by shifting the burden for making difficult judgements about information sharing onto schools, teachers and others who work with children and young people: this is wholly unacceptable.
 As well as the unseemly passing of the buck, this would place another intolerable workload burden on staff in schools.